-He is currently the director of the FORCCAST program at Sciences Po (Investment for the Future of the French National Research Agency, 2012).
+He is currently the head of the METIS program at Sciences Po College.
+He remains scientific coordinator of the FORCCAST program (Investment for the Future of the French National Research Agency, 2012), a program he directed until 2019.

 His research is mostly concerned with energy policies and the steering of the ecological transition.
 He works in particular on the planification of public policies and public participation towards the elaboration of energy policies.
 This concerns him since his Ph.D dissertation on the planning tools for policies, which he engages with by focusing on each parties mobilization and the participation of diverse groups of citizens.